guard/guard-livereload/README.md

 LiveReload guard allows to automatically reload your browser when 'view' files are modified.

+## Support

+For any support question/issue related to `livereload` please ask on support@livereload.com.

 ## Install

 Please be sure to have [Guard](https://github.com/guard/guard) installed before continuing.